computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 </div>

+From here on, you are free to explore the simulations at your own.
+Try to get a feeling for how the three formalizations behave.
+You can even change the simulation code if you want.
+After simulating the three models individually, we provide a sandbox for you to compare their behaviour directly.

 {% fproblem Selecting invitees (version 4) %}
 A set $$P$$, subsets $$L \subseteq P$$ and $$D \subseteq P$$ with $$L \cap D = \emptyset$$ and $$L \cup D = P$$, a function $$like: P \times P \rightarrow \{true, false\}$$, and a threshold value $$k$$.;;
 $$G \subseteq P$$ such that $$|G\cap D| \leq k$$ and $$|X| + |G|$$ is maximized (where $$X = \{p_i,p_j \in G~|~like(p_i,p_j) = true \wedge i\neq j\}$$).
 {% endfproblem %}

 {% scalafiddle template="mathlib" %}
 ```scala